FinleyLabUSC/Basophil-immune-model/README.md

 # Basophil-immune-model
-Code repository for immune models to study the effect of basophils on enhancing tumor cell killing by CD8 T cells.
+Code repository for immune models to study the effect of basophils on enhancing cancer cell killing by CD8 T cells.
 Will update upon revision and publication.